 3 Minutes.
 1 Slide.
 Your Work.

 The format is simple.
 Participants have 3 minutes and a single PowerPoint slide to argue for the significance of their research, project, or art.
-This lends itself to business projects and artist statements as well as research work in the Humanities and Social Sciences.
+This lends itself to business projects and artist statements as well as research work in the Humanities, Sciences, and Mathematics.
 The Big Pitch, CGU’s 3-Minute Thesis Competition, is open to all CGU students at any stage of their academic progress.
 For Fall 2020, the Big Pitch will be entirely virtual!

 With an audience of students, staff, alumni, community members, and faculty, presentations are meant to be concise and accessible—they tell a story, use humor, and highlight the significance of student work instead of only focusing on complex details.
 Through this unique event, attendees learn about exciting research from across the university, and competitors develop their communication skills and compete for prizes!

 - Recording and/or editing quality are not included in the adjudicating criteria.

 - Different judging panels of faculty, staff, alumni, and community members score the preliminary and final rounds.

 - If selected to advance the finals, participants may submit a new recording between rounds.

 - Videos must meet the competition’s criteria with some optional inclusions allowed.
 Download The Big Pitch 2020 Presentation Requirements for all the details.

 |All participants will receive event swag!|